mvolkmann/blog/src/smalltalk.md

 selecting Open, and selecting a window name.

 - Browser: for examining code
+- File List: file explorer for viewing all local files and editing text files
+- Installed Packages: lists all installed packages and allows more to be installed
 - Message Names: for determining which classes implement a given method
+- Process Browser: displays the state of all Smalltalk processes
+- SUnit Test Runner: for running unit tests
 - Text Editor: for editing code
 - Transcript: displays output
 - Workspace: for experimenting with code